 Though stacking may sound like something everyone should do if given the option, there is a disadvantage to stacking car insurance: you pay a higher auto insurance premium.
 This is because your insurer will be liable for a higher claims payout if you get into an accident.

-The advantage to stacking car insurance is simple: you receive more money if you’re in an accident with an uninsured/underinsured driver.
+The advantage to stacking car insurance is simple: you receive more coverage for you and your passengers’ medical payments if you’re in an accident with an uninsured/underinsured driver who is found at fault.

 What states allow car insurance stacking?